phucxp12vn/learn_restful_api/README.md

 - **ts-node**: Learn how to run TypeScript code directly using ts-node.
 - **tsc-alias**: Understand how to set up path aliases in your TypeScript configuration.

+### 6. Logging
+- **Winston**: Learn how to set up and configure Winston for logging in your application.
+Winston is used to log messages to different transports (e.g., files, console).
+- **Morgan**: Understand how to use Morgan for HTTP request logging.
+Morgan is used to log HTTP requests and integrates with Winston for logging to files and console.

 ## Tech Stack

 - **Node.js**
 - **Express.js**
 - **TypeScript**

 ## Tools or Library
 - **ESLint**